wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 #### Add the Database Rules

 The Firebase Realtime Database Rules determine who can access your database, how your indexes are built, and how your data is structured.
-Let's add a rule which sets the `myAppointments` collection to be indexed by the `date` field.

 * From the Firebase console on the Realtime database view, you can see "Rules", click on that tab.
 You'll be taken to a screen that will allow you to edit your rules
+* Copy and paste the rules from the below code snippet to your console in order to set the `myAppointments` collection to be indexed by the `date` field.
 * Click on `Publish`

 ```JSON